emfcamp/software_stories/volunteer_system_user_stories.md

     - Request help at any time
     - Have access to information about the role
     > I don't think we have anything for these at the moment.
 I'm not sure about putting first two in system - rather they are just "contact volunteer desk"

+    > Info about the role is something I'd like to improve.
+Previously a lot of the what you're actually doing on a shift was passed from volunteer to volunteer in a pretty ad hoc way.
+I'd like to get complete instructions in the system, and have some way to add/change that as we figure out more during the event.
+Possibly just have wiki page for instructions for each role?
+Allow anyone to edit them?
+Can have volunteer manager(s) watching the pages so they get emails on changes and can revert anything that's obviously wrong/vandalism.

 * Change a shift
     - And be alerted if doing so will flag me as a no-show for that shift (i.e. if I try to change a shift within 15 min of its start)
   > Looks like there is processing to cancel doing a shift (button on sign up page toggles if you're signed up for the shift or not) but nothing to check time is far enough before start.
+I'd like some kind of notification to volunteer manager if shift is cancelled "close" to start.

 > Currently default page for `/volunteer/` (what's linked from main site nav bar) is `/volunteer/account` probably better to make that be `/volunteer/schedule` after they've signed up.
 Can change that in `sign_up.py` L77 change to `redirect(url_for(".schedule"))` Do we want something else here for before the event?
 Are we going to allow signing up to volunteer system (and shifts) before event?
 I'm inclined towards: yes allowing people to sign up.